NTIA/scos-sensor/DEVELOPING.md

 - The development server serves on `localhost:8000`, not `:80`
 - If you get a Forbidden (403) error, close any tabs and clear any cache and cookies related to SCOS Sensor and try again
+- If you're using a virtual environment and your SDR driver is installed outside of it, you may need to allow access to system sitepackages.
+For example, if you're using a virtualenv called `scos-sensor`, you can remove the following text file: `rm -f ~/.virtualenvs/scos-sensor/lib/python2.7/no-global-site-packages.txt`, and thereafter use the `ignore-installed` flag to pip: `pip install -I -r requirements.txt`.
+This should let the devserver fall back to system sitepackages for the SDR driver only.

 Running Production Server with Local Changes